-According to the IRS, 5 million people were expected to file amended tax returns for 2014, out of 131 million original filings.
-For 2015, the IRS expected over 150 million individual returns, which means even more amended returns will follow over the next few years.
+According to the IRS‘s most recent notice, 5 million people were expected to file amended tax returns for 2014, out of 131 million original filings.
+For 2016, the IRS received over 151 million individual returns.
+This means even more amended returns will follow over the next few years.

 Why Do I Care About Amended Returns?

 The general rule is that you are able to file amended returns for up to 3 years after the original due date (or the file date if the due date was extended).
-However, if you missed previous filing or payment deadlines, or are amending a previously amended return, there are additional restrictions that may apply.
+However, there may be additional restrictions that apply if you: